iiSHKAS/Ignite-Panel/README.md

 ### 🧩 Built-in Plugins

 Ignite Panel comes with a wide range of ready-to-use plugins.
-One of the key plugins is the **Discord Plugin**, which includes actions such as: - Mute - Deafen - Join Voice Channel - Share Screen - Game Share Screen - ...and more!
+One of the key plugins is the **Discord Plugin**, which includes actions such as:
+- Mute
+- Deafen
+- Join Voice Channel
+- Share Screen
+- Game Share Screen
+...and more!

+### 🔀 Multi Action

+The **Multi Action** feature allows you to combine multiple actions into a single button, executing them sequentially and quickly.
+This is independent from any specific plugin and can be used with any action inside Ignite Panel.

 Additional plugins can be discovered and enabled directly inside the application.

 ### 🎛️ Easy Action Setup